samtupy/nvgt/doc/src/advanced/Building Nvgt for MacOS.md

 # Rough notes for building on macOS
+Note that there is now a script in the build folder of the [GitHub repo](https://github.com/samtupy/nvgt) that does much of this work for you.
+It attempts to run as portably as possible.
+Otherwise, below are some slightly out of date instructions, though they should still work.

 I have no idea what I'm doing here!

 Assuming xcode and homebrew are installed: